Internet-of-People/prometheus-electron/README.md

 * `yarn install/remove` removes the neon built index.node from node_modules
 * Rebuild index.node if Rust code changes
-* Ocons are generated properly under dist on Linux, but somewhy AppImage still shows an empty image.
+* Icons are generated properly under dist on Linux, but somewhy AppImage still shows an empty image.
 Also, I cannot install AppImage.
 If I say yes, please install it, it still just runs it. https://github.com/electron-userland/electron-builder/issues/2577 and https://github.com/standardnotes/desktop/tree/master/app (this is a working code in another project) and https://github.com/electron-userland/electron-builder/issues/748 and https://github.com/electron-userland/electron-builder/issues/2269